This post may contain affiliate links. You can view our affiliate disclosure here.

 The included software, QED Ignite, features a photographic video playback technology called QED OPTIX, a 3D driving range, fitting data, and a swing motion analysis tool.
 Upgrades are available that allow to you access additional features within the Ignite software.

-Like the EYE XO, the QED is compatible with E6 CONNECT, TGC 2019 and Creative Golf 3D.
+Like the EYE XO, the QED is compatible with E6 CONNECT, TGC 2019, Creative Golf 3D and GSPro.

 Room dimensions of 9 ft high x 12 ft wide x 18 ft deep are recommended.
 Note that the QED is mounted slightly behind the golfer.